And with this wildlife I thee wed

 A wedding at Fossil Rim Wildlife Center can make that your reality.

-Kristen Culp, Fossil Rim staff member since 2009, recently got engaged and has put plenty of thought into the possibilities of an event at the wildlife center.
+Kristen Hannah, Fossil Rim staff member since 2009, recently got married and held a post-wedding dinner within the glass-walled pavilion at the Foothills Safari Camp.
+Leading up to the wedding, she put plenty of thought into the possibilities of an event at the wildlife center.

-When a bride-to-be needs to delve into the details, Sorrells will be ready to answer all the wedding what, when and where questions.
+When a bride-to-be needs to delve into the details, our staff will be ready to answer all the wedding what, when and where questions.

-“First, the time of year will dictate the pricing,” she said.
-“I’ll ask the number of guests they intend to invite and see if they want to use The Lodge and/or the Foothills Safari Camp cabins for their guests to stay in overnight.
+“First, the time of year will dictate the pricing,” Sorrells said.
+“We’ll ask the number of guests they intend to invite and see if they want to use The Lodge and/or the Foothills Safari Camp cabins for their guests to stay in overnight.
 Will they need catering provided for a reception and a rehearsal dinner?”

 Because the only thing more uncertain than what life might throw at you is Texas weather, Sorrells said it is essential to have a bad weather backup plan, for which she can provide suggestions.

 “I encourage them to come out and see this place before making any major decisions, because there are many choices at Safari Camp and The Lodge for ceremony settings,” she said.
 “The number of people attending is key in regard to chairs, tables, tablecloths, etc.”